Sys-h-sudo/Sys-h-sudo/README.md

-SyS - C1aga
+SyS - Nuliable
-- I am currently working on Hybrid Analytics & Minecraft servers.
-I'm running & inspecting VSTs, Plugins & "Anti-Virus" Softwares.
+- I am currently working on developing Minecraft Servers, and provding the best support for Revivehost.

-- Learning C++ & C - Expanding my knowledge!
+- Learning Python - Expanding my knowledge!

-- I'm open for any quires about discord bots, or minecraft development. ( I am not a Full-stack Developer )
+- I'm open for any quires about discord bots, or minecraft development.

 - You can reach me at sysbusinessmail@gmail.com

-Let's expand the Web, shall we?